A Project Management graduate has landed his perfect position with one of the UK's leading construction groups.

 Thomas chose DMU because of the lecturers' industry experience and interesting modules.
 Another deciding factor was the ECP, which accounts for a third of the course.

-Available across all business master's courses at DMU, including the new portfolio offered by Leicester Castle Business School, it is an alternative to a traditional dissertation.
+Available across selected business master's courses at DMU, including the entire portfolio offered by Leicester Castle Business School, it is an alternative to a traditional dissertation.
 The ECP offers organisations an opportunity to benefit from the skills of a master's student for a specific project, while the student gains valuable work experience.

 Thomas said: "I knew I needed to have some related experience when I started applying for construction industry graduate schemes and the ECP looked like it was able to give me this kind of experience."